apita1423/cosmoschronicles_pp5/README.md

 ## Introduction

 Cosmos Chronicles is my fifth project with Code Institute.
-The idea for Cosmos Chronicles has been ong coming.
+The idea for Cosmos Chronicles has been around since I started with my first project.
 I have been wanting to do a project based on one of my other passions Astronomy.
 Cosmos Chronicles is based off CI's Moments Walkthrough, which allowed my idea of creating a place for space enthusiants to come together and post about everything astronomy.

 ---